About the John L. Zoph Library

 Ms. Linda Williams, Library Support

-In keeping with the school's mission and graduation learning outcomes, the John L. Zoph Library program encourages a spirit of inquiry and positive attitudes for life-long learning.
+In keeping with the school's mission and graduation learning outcomes, the John L. Zoph Library program encourages a spirit of vigorous intellectual inquiry and positive attitudes for life-long learning.
 The Library's mission is to foster literacy and critical thinking skills; to support the curriculum by providing physical and intellectual access to current, adequate and appropriate information resources; and to ensure that all members of the learning community become efficient, effective, and ethical users of ideas and information.

 This mission is accomplished, with proper funding and resources, by the library staff in collaboration with the Junipero Serra High School community by: